Creating a start-up as a researcher: finding your target market

-If you plan to commercialize them (startup, new product launch, etc.), you'll need to quickly identify the need the innovation actually addresses, the associated market, the competition (most often "competitors"), and the first customers.
-Discover
+But the path between research discoveries and their potential applications can be long, winding, and complex.
+If you plan to commercialize them (startup, new product launch, etc.), you will need to quickly identify the need actually met by the innovation, the associated market, the competition (most often "the competition"), and the first customers.

 Creating a start-up when you're a researcher: a demanding but exciting path